ficalstudio-ui/trackline/terms.md

 ### 5.1 Music Content

 All music, song titles, artist names, album artwork, and related content accessed through the App belong to their respective rights holders.
 TrackLine does not own, host, or distribute any music.
-Music is accessed and played through the Spotify API in accordance with Spotify's terms and licensing.
+Music previews are accessed and played through the Deezer API in accordance with Deezer's terms and licensing.

 ### 5.2 App Content